MoravianUniversity/AlzheimersIoT/Scheduler/README.md

 Messages are simply just strings that will be sent to whatever medium is chosen.

+`latestEntryOf` is a parameter, mutually exclusive with messages, that specifies an endpoint to query and return the latest relevant stats of.
+In the current implementation, the only endpoint you can specify is `GPS`.

 ### Example Usage
 The following examples use the `Requests` library in Python to schedule various messages.